nusje2000/symfony-monolith/docs/dev_log.md

 ### Solution

 Add a custom implementation of the `Symfony\Bundle\FrameworkBundle\Console\Application` class, that defines --application as input option.
-Then the `Acme\Component\SymfonyMonolith\Loader\ArgvLoadingStrategy` can use this option since the command will now be valid for the application.
+Then the `Acme\Component\SymfonyMonolith\Loader\Strategy\ArgvLoadingStrategy` can use this option since the command will now be valid for the application.

 ## Application registry has to be redefined in each entry point

 When defining a new entry point (like bin/console or public/index.php), you have to redefine the list of available applications.

-### Solution
+### Solution 1

 Add an ApplicationRegistryFactory to the root of the `src/Application` directory.
 Thic class can now contains the logic for creating the registry.

+### Solution 2

+Create a config file that defines which applications are available and how to initialize them.

 ## Alternate public directory